 Furthermore, FedEx’s flat-rate service fees are calculated based on distance.
 The higher the shipping zone of the destination, the more expensive it is to ship using One Rate.
 If you require any special services, you may be charged an additional fee.

-This service is characterized as “flat rate” since your shipping prices are not impacted by the weight of your order.
-You can ship using One Rate pricing as long as your products are within the weight limit.
+This service is characterized as a “flat rate” since your shipping prices are not impacted by the weight of your order.
+You can ship using One Rate pricing if your products are within the weight limit.

 UPS Basic Rate